mattpap/masters-thesis/sphinx/src/algorithms.rst

 Isolation of complex roots is a much more demanding task.
-In |sympy| we implemented the algorithm of Collins and Krandick [Collins1992infallible]_, the best currently known algorithm for symbolic complex root isolation (it is also implemented in Mathematica, see [Mathematica2009internal]_ for details).
+In |sympy| we implemented the algorithm of Collins and Krandick [Collins1992infallible]_, the best currently known algorithm for symbolic complex root isolation (it is also implemented in Mathematica, see [MathematicaInternal]_ for details).

 Collins--Krandick algorithm is an infallible (purely symbolic) algorithm for isolating complex